NIST 2009 Open Machine Translation (OpenMT) Evaluation

 |Citation:||NIST Multimodal Information Group.
 NIST 2009 Open Machine Translation (OpenMT) Evaluation LDC2010T23.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2010.|

-NIST 2009 Open Machine Translation (OpenMT) Evaluation, Linguistic Data Consortium (LDC) catalog number LDC2010T23 and isbn 1-58563-570-7, is a package containing source data, reference translations and scoring software used in the NIST 2009 OpenMT evaluation.
+NIST 2009 Open Machine Translation (OpenMT) Evaluation contains source data, reference translations and scoring software used in the NIST 2009 OpenMT evaluation.
 It is designed to help evaluate the effectiveness of machine translation systems.
-The package was compiled and scoring software was developed by researchers at NIST, making use of broadcast, newswire and web data and reference translations collected and developed by LDC.
+The package was compiled and scoring software was developed by researchers at NIST, making use of broadcast, newswire and web data and reference translations collected and developed by the Linguistic Data Consortium (LDC).

 The objective of the NIST Open Machine Translation (OpenMT) evaluation series is to support research in, and help advance the state of the art of, machine translation (MT) technologies -- technologies that translate text between human languages.
 Input may include all forms of text.
 The goal is for the output to be an adequate and fluent translation of the original.